nickterhaar/film-companion/README.md

 # FILM COMPANION
+*This is a project I sometimes work on when I have some time off.
+It has been quiet for a while...*

 ## THE IDEA
 - Use/create database with film info (speed(iso), nominal speed, max push/pull, ways to develop, etc.) and examples.